Psianturi/near-ft-claim-service/README.md

 **Outputs:**
 - Testnet run (2025-09-29 04:45 UTC) increased the receiver balance by the requested transfer amount and exited with `0` after the health check.
 - Sandbox run (2025-09-29 04:54 UTC) transferred `4.5e6` yocto tokens cumulatively, leaving the user account at `4,500,000` yocto and the master at `999999999999999995500000` yocto.
+- Frontend suite (`npm run test:frontend`) is documented along with the full testing pyramid in [`docs/testing.md`](docs/testing.md).

-Refer to the console logs in `npm run test:testnet` and `npm run test:sandbox` for the full transaction receipts, including storage deposit diagnostics and action breakdowns. git clone https://github.com/Psianturi/near-ft-helper.git
+Refer to the console logs in `npm run test:testnet` and `npm run test:sandbox` for the full transaction receipts, including storage deposit diagnostics and action breakdowns.
+CI workflow details (including sandbox integration) live in [`docs/ci.md`](docs/ci.md). git clone https://github.com/Psianturi/near-ft-helper.git
 ### Load testing commands